 Some areas that mentors can help novice observers with are:

-- Stellar navigation – finding and identifying constellations and bright stars, star hopping, finding alignment stars for go-to scopes, using star chart
+- Stellar Navigation – finding and identifying constellations and bright stars, star hopping, go-to scope alignment, using star charts.

 If you would like to be a mentor:

 You do not need to be an extremely advanced observer with ten years of experience and a 20” dob to be a mentor.
 All you need is to feel comfortable in some observing skills or area of knowledge, and a desire to help someone with less experience.
 You will help them get started observing, improve their observing skills, and perhaps steer them away from some of the mistakes that you made when you first started.

 We will send you a short questionnaire that will ask about your observing experience.
 As requests for assistance are received, you will be contacted to see if you can help.
 After that, you can get in touch with the observer who requested help to set up a time and place to meet.

 Please contact our Mentoring Coordinator for more information.